sahib/sahib.github.com/content/post/last.md

 Hey there, I'm a software developer from Bavaria, being 25 years young.
 I just finished my master's degree in computer science and now I'm trembling to decide how to make a living out of my profession.
-In my spare time I'm usually writing lots of free software.
-See the bottom of this page to look at my projects.
+In my spare time I'm usually writing lots of free (as in freedom and also as in free beer) software.
+See the bottom of this site for my projects.
 See the next page to find out what languages and techniques I'm into.

 ## Contact